tenable/KaiMonkey/README.md

-# Accurics - Tag Line
+# Accurics - Immutable Security For Immutable Infrastructure

 Accurics platform enables immutable security by consistently protecting the full cloud native stack, infrastructure as code and identifying the drifts between them.